ultimatemember/ultimatemember/readme.txt

 == Description ==

-Ultimate Member is a powerful plugin that allows you to add beautiful user profiles to your site and create advanced online communities.
-The plugin enables users to sign up and become members of your site all from the front-end.
-With a focus on flexibility and simplicity creating a community and membership site with WordPress has never been so easy.
+Ultimate Member is a powerful and flexible plugin that makes it a breeze for users to sign-up and become members.
+The plugin allows you to add beautiful user profiles to your site and is perfect for creating advanced online communities.
+Lightweight and highly extendible, Ultimate Member will enable you to create almost any type of site where users can join and become members with absolute ease.

-**Check out all of the plugin features on our [Live Demo](https://ultimatemember.com/).**

-**Get support by posting in our [community forum](https://ultimatemember.com/forums/).**

-Features of the plugin include:
+= Features of the plugin include: =

 * Front-end user registration
 * Front-end user login